gvwilson/thirdbit/src/fiction/iffy/index.md

 The Ecologist shrugged.
 "Didn't get a chance.
 An' I wouldna been able to get in without his help.
-But if you don't him tagging along…"
+But if you don't want him tagging along…"
 With one smooth motion he took his hands out of his pockets, clicked together the two pieces of hardware they held, and pointed an ugly little gun at Wales.